 Pamelah has a BFA from the California Institute of the Arts, and is a multifaceted artist: she’s a teacher, dancer, drummer, festival event planner, stage manager who manages CDBF’s production logistic from stages and sound to duct tape and cord ties.
 She’s also performed with her African drum troupe at the Colorado Dragon Boat Festival.

 As manager of Current Events, LLC, Lora provides event management consulting services specializing in association management, event operations and logistics.
-Clients include the Colorado Festivals & Events Association, the Foothills Foundation, Summerset Festival, Colorado Irish Festival, Bandimere Speedway, Old Glory Antique Fair, Blue Star Blues Festival and the Academy of Model Aeronautics Annual Expo.
-Lora serves as Contest Director for Warbirds Over Denver, a nationally known event for radio-controlled airplanes and is a founding member of the Columbine Memorial Foundation, Inc. Hobbies include flying radio-controlled airplanes and collecting antique glassware.
+Clients include the Foothills Foundation, Summerset Festival, Colorado Irish Festival, Bandimere Speedway, Big Chili Cook-Off and the Academy of Model Aeronautics Annual Expo.
+Lora is a council member on the Colorado Meetings Industry Council and serves as Contest Director for Warbirds Over Denver, a nationally known event for radio-controlled airplanes.
+She is a founding member of the Columbine Memorial Foundation, Inc. Hobbies include flying radio-controlled airplanes and collecting antique glassware.

 The Operations Committee meets monthly on Wednesday evenings.
 For more information on this committee, please email: [email protected]